 11. The published 1:50 000 scale geology map (Geol.
-Survey, 1976) shows the whole site to be underlain by Carboniferous Shale with bands of sandstone and marl.
+Survey, 1976) shows the northern and central parts of the site to be underlain by Triassic Keuper Sandstone with bands of marl.
+Elsewhere, the site is underlain by Carboniferous Shale with bands of sandstone and marl.
+In the north-west corner of the site the Keuper Sandstone is overlain by Pleistocene Boulder Clay.

 12. There is no detailed published soils information for the site.
-The relevant reconnaissance soil map and legend (Soil Survey, 1983) shows all the site to be covered by the Bardsey association.
-This is briefly described as slowly permeable loamy over clayey soils overlying rock.
+The relevant reconnaissance soil map and legend (Soil Survey, 1983) shows the occurrence of two soil associations, namely Hodnet and Bardsey.
+The first occurs in the east of the site and is briefly described as reddish loamy soils with slowly permeable subsoils.
+The Bardsey association occurs in the western part of the site and consists of slowly permeable loamy over clayey soils overlying rock.

-13. The detailed survey carried out on the site identified two soil types.
-The first, which occurs in the north of the site, comprises a dark greyish brown heavy (rarely medium) clay loam topsoil which overlies a strongly mottled grey, pale brown or brown, slowly permeable clay to depth.
+13. The detailed survey carried out on the site identified four distinct soil types.
+The first, which occurs in the south-east of the site and around Moneyhill Farm, comprises a dark greyish brown heavy (rarely medium) clay loam topsoil which overlies a strongly mottled grey, pale brown or brown, slowly permeable clay to depth.
 Locally, upper subsoils are heavy clay loam and occasional bands of red clay and / or coal or shale are found in the profile.
 The soils are non-calcareous and have been assessed as Wetness Class IV or occasionally, if the slowly permeable clay is encountered below 42 cm, Wetness Class III.